Timmmm/robocut/README.md

 	sudo apt-get install robocut

 For the latest version you need to build from source.
-First install the dependencies - Qt6 and libusb-1.0.
-Then unzip the source and run

-	qmake
-	make

-To install the binary system-wide just do

-	sudo cp Robocut /usr/local/bin
+Robocut uses a standard CMake build system.
+By default it uses bundled libusb but you can override that with `-DUSE_SYSTEM_LIBUSB=TRUE`.

-Finally *remember to make sure you are in the lp group*:
+After building *remember to make sure you are in the lp group*:

 	adduser <you> lp